-- Complete registration online. - Minimum age 18, in-state only, 21 to cross state line. - Pass a pre-admission drug test - Be able to obtain a valid DOT medical card through our provider - Provide MVR report for the last ten(10) years - Must meet FMCSA and State of PA CDL requirements.
+- Complete registration online. - Minimum age 18, in-state only, 21 to cross state line. - Pass a pre-admission drug test - Be able to obtain a valid DOT medical card through our provider - Provide MVR report for the last ten(10) years - Must not have any felonies involving a motor vehicle in the past 10 years - Must meet FMCSA and State of PA CDL requirements. - Must not have any active DUI charges

-- Be at least 18 years old

-- Valid Driver's License

-- CDL Permit

-- Pass a DOT drug test once permit is obtained

-- Successful Completion of DOT Physical

-- Successful Completion of Drug Test

-- Successful Completion of an approved CDL training program if permit was obtained on or after February 7, 2022.

 - Classes are filled on a first come, first served basis.
 The sooner you register, the sooner we can hold a spot for you before classes are filled.
-Lancaster County Career and Technology Center does not guarantee anyone a CDL permit or CDL A License.

-- Supplies needed for class: A pair of working gloves, book bag, highlighter, pen, and a notebook (optional), and a lunch.
+Lancaster County Career and Technology Center does not guarantee anyone a CDL permit or CDL A License. - Supplies needed for class: A pair of working gloves, book bag, highlighter, pen, and a notebook (optional), and a lunch.
 Lunch is a half hour.
 Boots or sneakers are preferred.
 You can wear regular clothing.
 There is no uniform: just be prepared for the weather.
 Shorts are permitted.
 No open-toed shoes.
 No smoking on school grounds.